jmilabs/dev-setup/readme.md

 **Recommended Gems**

-* **Bundler** Bundler provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed.
+* **Bundler** provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed.
-* **Foreman** Foreman is a complete lifecycle management tool for physical and virtual servers.
+* **Foreman** is a complete lifecycle management tool for physical and virtual servers.
-* **RSpec** Behaviour Driven Development for Ruby.
+* **RSpec** provides behaviour driven development for Ruby.

 ~~~~
 gem install bundler